dotse/tls-fed-auth/tls-fed-auth.md

 -   issuers (REQUIRED)

-    A list of certificate issuers allowed to issue certificates for the entity's endpoints MUST be maintained.
+    A list of certificate issuers allowed to issue certificates for the entity's endpoints.
 For each issuer, the issuer's root CA certificate MUST be included in the x509certificate property, PEM-encoded.
 Certificate verification relies on public key pinning, with the list of allowed issuers used only when a certificate chain validation mechanism is unavoidable.
 For self-signed certificates, the certificate itself acts as its own issuer and MUST be listed as such in the metadata.

     -   Data Type: List of Objects
     -   Syntax: Each object contains a issuer certificate, PEM-encoded.